 Mr and Mrs Lewis' son, Mr Edward Lewis, after hotel management training and practical experience, became a partner in 1969 and was appointed Managing Partner in 1974.
-Their daughter Mrs. Rosemary Bowker (who died in 2004), joined the Hotel as a partner in 1969 and her daughter Catherine Clifford joined in October 2001 as Director.
+Their daughter Mrs. Rosemary Bowker (who died in 2004), joined the Hotel as a partner in 1969 and her daughter Catherine Clifford joined in October 2001 as Sales & Marketing Executive.

-The Lansdowne has held three star appointments by the RAC/AA for many years and maintains a high standard of comfort together with personal service to its guests.
-Over the years with the installation of ensuite bathrooms, the Hotel now has 101 bedrooms.
+The Lansdowne has held three star appointments by the AA for many years and maintains a high standard of comfort together with personal service to its guests.
+Over the years with the installation of ensuite bathrooms, the Hotel now has 102 bedrooms.

-The hotel is an elected member of the Best Western Hotels consortium.
-This is a group of privately owned Hotels, providing a countrywide network of over 200 carefully selected establishments.
+The hotel is a member of the Best Western Hotels consortium.
+This is a group of privately owned Hotels, providing a countrywide network of over 250 carefully selected establishments.
 Each Hotel retains its complete independence but works in close co-operation with other members.
 The Hotel's grade is three star.